From food to fireworks: Protecting your pets from holiday hazards - NewsBreak

 According to VCA Animal Hospitals , citronella candles and tiki torch oil can cause stomach problems if swallowed, or even lung irritation if the fumes are inhaled.
 You can also protect your pets from serious burns by keeping them away from fires, hot coals, and sparklers.

 Since the Fourth of July is a summer celebration, you need to keep an eye on the weather because too much sun, heat, and humidity can be dangerous to pets.
-Therefore, the American Veterinary Medicine Association says you should keep animals inside when it’s extremely hot and/or humid; make sure they have access to shady spots and plenty of water if they do come outside, which should not be for a long time in hot weather; and know the signs of a pet overheating .Leaving your pets exposed to extreme heat can lead to health damage, criminal charges
+Therefore, the American Veterinary Medicine Association says you should keep animals inside when it’s extremely hot and/or humid; make sure they have access to shady spots and plenty of water if they do come outside, which should not be for a long time in hot weather; and know the signs of a pet overheating .World’s best guitarists count on Oklahoma engineer

 If you decide to let your pets cool off in or near a swimming pool, you need to play lifeguard, as well as make sure the water isn’t too hold or cold.